KenneyNL/Adobe-Alternatives/README.md

 # Adobe Alternatives

 > A list of alternatives for Adobe software, originally collected by [@XdanielArt](https://x.com/XdanielArt) and improved upon by the community.
 Feel free to open issues or pull requests, or create an image (for easy sharing) out of the data.
-The lists are always ordered with the free & open source option on top, but it might not be the best alternative depending on your use case.
+The lists are always ordered with the free and open-source option on top, but it might not be the best alternative depending on your use case.

 **Legend:**